Innotrans now has a Thales Rolling Laboratory Lucy dedicated to Autonomous Rail Technologies

 To demonstrate Thales' innovative autonomous technologies, Lucy, the mobile laboratory from Thales, made its first trip to InnoTrans.

-People are required to take a photo of the Lucy Train and post it on social media as part of the #SpotLucy challenge.
+People are required to take photo of the Lucy Train and post it on social media as part of the #SpotLucy challenge.

 From Neustadt, the journey began on September 2, and it ended at InnoTrans in Berlin.